 Give cardamom part shade to full shade.
 Avoid planting in direct sun.
 Instead, let it thrive under the shade of tall trees in hot, humid, and consistently moist conditions akin to its native rainforests.

 Grow in fertile, loam-based potting compost.
-If planting in bright unfiltered light with high humidity, add leaf mould or granulated bark to the soil.
+If planting in bright unfiltered light with high humidity, add leaf mold or granulated bark to the soil.
 Because cardamom needs tropical conditions to produce the optimal amount of fruit, it can thrive especially well under glass.

 Mist frequently with rainwater; water regularly but do not overwater.
 Cardamom does best in sites where conditions are stable year-round, without much change to the temperature, rain volume, soil moisture, or natural light exposure.

 Temperature and Humidity

-Flowers and fruits will only grow in tropical conditions, so plant where daily temperatures rarely go below 72 degrees Fahrenheit.
+Flowers and fruits will only grow in tropical conditions, so plant Cardamom where daily temperatures rarely go below 72 degrees Fahrenheit.
 Plant growth will suffer most dramatically if temperatures reach below 50 degrees Fahrenheit.
-In semi-tropical or temperate climates, grow cardamom indoors in a heated greenhouse or in a warm shady humid place such as a hot, steamy bathroom.
+In semi-tropical or temperate climates, grow cardamom indoors in a heated greenhouse or a warm shady humid place such as a hot, steamy bathroom.
 While flowers and fruit will rarely grow indoors, cardamom can make a very attractive houseplant.
 Set the pot on a big saucer of consistently moist pebbles.
 The houseplant will grow much smaller than it does outdoors, to a humble 2 to 4 feet tall.